49th parallel north

 From a point on the ground at this latitude, the sun is above the horizon for 16 hours, 12 minutes during the summer solstice and 8 hours, 14 minutes during the winter solstice.

 This latitude also roughly corresponds to the minimum latitude in which astronomical twilight can last all night near the summer solstice.
+All-night astronomical twilight lasts about from June 9 to July 2.
+At midnight on the summer solstice, the altitude of the sun is about −17.56°.

-Slightly less than 1/8 of the Earth's surface is north of the 49th parallel.
+Slightly less than one-eighth of the Earth's surface is north of the 49th parallel.

 Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 49° north passes through: